survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 # Customizing ESLint

 Even though you can get far with vanilla ESLint, there are certain techniques you should know.
 For instance, sometimes you will want to skip specific rules per file.
 You may even want to implement rules of your own.
-We’ll cover these cases briefly next.

 ## Skipping ESLint Rules